ATTCKDigital/FLEX/README.md

 ### Classic Editor
 Allows the option to use a plain WYSIWYG editor on any page, CPT or post when WordPress version is 5.0+.

+### Google XML Sitemaps
+Creates Google friendly sitemap for the project.

 ### WPML
 WPML is a plugin used for creating a multilingual or multiregional site.
+Requires a purchased license.

+### Contact Form 7 (CF7) & Flamingo
+Robust contact form plugin that allows creation of multiple forms with shortcodes.
+Flamingo extends the plugin to store submissions in the database

+### WP Store Locator
+A map plugin that creates a store locator shortcode.
+Find nearby retailers of a product.

+### Smashballoon Twitter and Instagram
+Customizable social media feeds.
 Requires a purchased license.

 #### Global Fields (always include)
 JSON files: `config/acf-configs/acf-json`